Nervosys/Botnix/pkgs/os-specific/linux/kernel/README.md

 3. Update the kernel configuration:

-    1. While in the Nixpkgs repository, enter the development shell for that kernel:
+    1. While in the Botpkgs repository, enter the development shell for that kernel:

        ```console
        $ nix-shell -A linuxKernel.kernels.linux_2_6_22